 The airport was cramped and basic and the fresh air outside a relief but the heat is settling around me like a blanket now, and the frenzied drumbeat and shrieking whistles ring in my ears.
 There are about 30 masked dancers and musicians, some in green and white silk costumes with colourful carnival-esque headdresses; some just wearing ragged shorts and shirts with freaky masks – one man has improvised by strapping a ripped up beer box to his face.
 The story unexplained, we just take it as 'welcome to Sao Tome'.

 The following morning I awake in my hotel to sunshine, palm trees and a tempting strip of sand under my balcony and it all seems like a dream.
 Sao Tome and Principe is my first foray into West Africa and all I know is that it’s nicknamed the Galapagos of Africa.

 The twin island nation is an ex-Portuguese colony sprouting out of the Atlantic 450 miles off Gabon.
-After being discovered in the late 1400s it became a major exporter of sugar cane, worked by slaves.
-After decline in production and brief Dutch rule, the Portuguese re-took the islands and introduced cash crops of coffee and cocoa.
-STP became independent in 1975 and still produces these.
+After being discovered in the late 1400s it became a major exporter of sugar cane, worked by slaves shipped in from the rest of Africa.
+After a decline in production and brief Dutch rule, the Portuguese re-took the islands and introduced cash crops of coffee and cocoa.
+STP became independent in 1975 and it still produces these.

 The plantations will have to wait - we’re starting in the island’s eponymous capital, visiting the weather- beaten Fort Sao Sebastiao which is fronted by rusted mooring posts which look like rotten teeth bared to the sea.